dewan-lisan/dewan-lisan.github.io/_posts/2025-07-24-genai-core-concepts.md

 - Converts input text (words) into numbers that the model can process.
 - Token can be full words or sub-words.
 - Same tokenizer must be used for the training and inference.

 **Example:**
 - The sentence **"The teacher gave the book to the student"** might be tokenized as: [101, 2025, 4321, 2047, 1012]

 ### Embedding Layer
-- Converts token IDs into high-dimentional dense vectors that represents meaning and context.
+- Converts token IDs into high-dimensional dense vectors that represents meaning and context.
 - Words with similar meanings will have similar vectors and will be close to each other.

 **Example:** Token 101 → [0.1, 0.7, -0.3, ..., 0.05] (a 512-dimensional vector)

 ### Positional Encoding
-- Add information about the order of the words since the transformer process the words in parallel.
+Add information about the order of the words since the transformer process the words in parallel.

 **Example:** “The teacher gave the book” vs. “The book gave the teacher” Without positional encoding, both might be treated similarly.

 ### Self-Attention
 It helps the model to determine which words to focus on in the input sentence.

 **How it works:**
 - Each word looks at every other word and calculates attention score
 - These scores determine how much "attention" a word should pay to others